Who was Thomas?

 According to the "Genealogies of the Twelve Apostles" (compare Budge, The Contendings of the Apostles, II, 50), Thomas was of the house of Asher.
 The oldest accounts are to the effect that he died a natural death of (compare Clement of Alexandria iv.9, 71).
 Two fields are mentioned by apocryphal literature as the scene of Thomas' missionary labors.

 (1) According to origen, he preached in Parthia, the according to a Syrian legend he died at Edessa.
 The Agbar legend also indicates the connection of Thomas with Edessa.
-But Eusebius indicates it was Thaddaeus and not Thomas who preached there (see THADDAEUS).
+But Eusebius indicates it was Thaddaeus and not Thomas who preached there.

 (2) Along with these are other sources identifying Thomas with India.

-Thus, "The Ac of Thomas" (see APOCRYPHAL ACTS, sec.
-B, V), a Gnostic work dating from the 2nd century, tells how when the world was partitioned out as a mission field among the disciples, India fell to "Judas Thomas, also called Didymus," and narrates his adventures on the way, his trials, missionary success, and death at the hands of Misdai, king of India (compare Budge, II, 404; Hennecke, Neutestamentliche Apokryphen, 473-544; Pick, The Apocryphal Acts, 224).
+Thus, "The Acts of Thomas", a Gnostic work dating from the 2nd century, tells how when the world was partitioned out as a mission field among the disciples, India fell to "Judas Thomas, also called Didymus," and narrates his adventures on the way, his trials, missionary success, and death at the hands of Misdai, king of India (compare Budge, II, 404; Hennecke, Neutestamentliche Apokryphen, 473-544; Pick, The Apocryphal Acts, 224).
 The "Preaching of Thomas" (compare Budge, II, 319) relates still more fantastic adventures of Thomas in India, and the "Martyrdom of Thomas in India" states that on his departure toward Macedonia he was put to death as a sorcerer.
 Of the two, the former is the more probable.

 An attempt at reconciliation has been made by supposing that the relics of Thomas were transported from India to Edessa, but this is based on inaccurate historical information (compare Hennecke, op. cit., 474).
-The additional names "Judas" and "Didymus" have causd further confusion in apocryphal literature in regard to Thomas, and have led to his identification with Judas of James, and hence, with Thaddaeus (see THADDAEUS), and also with Judas the brother of Jesus (compare Matthew 13:55).
+The additional names "Judas" and "Didymus" have causd further confusion in apocryphal literature in regard to Thomas, and have led to his identification with Judas of James, and hence, with Thaddaeus, and also with Judas the brother of Jesus (compare Matthew 13:55).
 Thus in the "Ac of Thomas" he is twice called the "twin brother of the Messiah."
 Another legend makes Lysia the twin sister of Thomas.
-A Gnostic "Gospel of Thomas" (see APOCRYPHAL GOSPELS, III, 2, (a)) was known to Irenaeus (compare Irenaeus, Adv.
+A Gnostic "Gospel of Thomas" was known to Irenaeus (compare Irenaeus, Adv.
 Haer., 1,20).

 Although little is recorded of Thomas in the Gospels, he is yet one of the most fascinating of the apostles.
 He is typical of that nature--a nature by no means rare--which contains within it certain conflicting elements exceedingly difficult of reconciliation.
 Possessed of little natural buoyancy of spirit, and inclined to look upon life with the eyes of gloom or despondency, Thomas was yet a man of indomitable courage and entire unselfishness.
 Thus with a perplexed faith in the teaching of Jesus was mingled a sincere love for Jesus the teacher.
 In the incident of Christ's departure for Bethany, his devotion to his Master proved stronger than his fear of death.